Top Things to do in Oxford, Mississippi this Weekend

 The Sipp on South Lamar

-During our first night in town, we headed to the Sipp on South Lamar.
+One of our favorite places to have a drink was The Sipp on South Lamar.
 This place opens after 4 pm, so it's the perfect place for a quick cocktail after work or for a fancy evening with your significant other.
 The Sipp (also the nickname for the great state of Mississippi) is a modern wine bar with a great selection of wines, tequilas, and unique cocktails.
 They also offer small bites to pair with the drink selections.
 You can choose from a selection of charcuterie boards, or even stop in for a hearty ravioli if you're here for dinner.

 The location offers an ambience of modern sophistication with red blown glass lighting and dark, stylish interior.
 Our server was incredibly attentive and made a number of excellent drink recommendations that we enjoyed throughout the night.